hatfieldlibrary/dspace-php-client/README.md

 ## /api/collections/<:uuid>

 Information about a specific DSpace collection.
-Includes count of the number of items in the collection.
+Includes the number of items in the collection.

 ### Parameters